tavikukko/Chrome-SP-Editor/README.md

     * red file icon = ghosted file (Un-Customized)
     * yellow file icon = unghosted file (Customized)

+### AppCatalog
+* View and edit all apps in App Catalog
+* Ctrl + s to save locally and Ctrl + D to upload back to appCatalog
+    * blue icon mean that file has been edited locally but not yet uploaded to app catalog
 ### Chrome Workspaces
 * SP Editor works also when using Chrome workspaces, it saves the file to the disk and also the SharePoint.